-Table 7.5.2: Main Menu Bar Dropdown Menu Options

-File Open Profile - Load an existing patient plan from a folder

-Import Profile - Import patient Plan/Profile from a hard drive folder in Windows explorer and move to local Plan directory.

-Export Profile - Export a patient Plan to a folder

-Load Images - Load DICOM data (accepts DICOM standard only)

-Exit - Closes the software application

-View Show Navigation Lines - Allows the user to hide the cross-reference navigation lines displayed in the image view panes

-Show Annotations - Allows the user to hide the annotations

-Reset View Settings - Resets the viewport settings to the default setting detected.
+Table 7.5.2: Main Menu Bar Dropdown Menu Options File Open Profile - Load an existing patient plan from a folder Import Profile - Import patient Plan/Profile from a hard drive folder in Windows explorer and move to local Plan directory.
+Export Profile - Export a patient Plan to a folder Load Images - Load DICOM data (accepts DICOM standard only) Exit - Closes the software application View Show Navigation Lines - Allows the user to hide the cross-reference navigation lines displayed in the image view panes Show Annotations - Allows the user to hide the annotations Reset View Settings - Resets the viewport settings to the default setting Tools Compare Series - Compares two different image data sets Disable DMAX - Allows the user to remove controls which monitor incoming thermal imaging data for RF noise and anatomical motion which will stop laser delivery when detected.
 When selected the dialogue box (image right) will be displayed requiring the user acknowledge DMAX is disabled.

-Tools Compare Series - Compares two different image data sets

-Disable DMAX - Allows the user to remove controls which monitor incoming thermal imaging data for RF noise and anatomical motion which will stop laser delivery when
+Warning

+Noisy image check will be disabled.
+Are y ou sure you w ant to proceed?

+Y es No